Healthy Recipes 101

 Tomatoes are often cited as a source of vitamin C, but also have a high level of potassium which can build strong bones by increasing bone mineral density.
 It can also prevent muscle cramps, reduce the risk of kidney stones, and control blood pressure.

-What Are the Best Tomatoes for Tomato Sauce?
+What Are the Best Tomatoes for This Recipe?

 1. Fresh Tomatoes